Teachers

 Colin had an extended break from training when his children were young but returned to join Kyu shin Do North Shore in 1993.

-Ray and Gail's teacher, Ron Russell, had also been a student of Ken Williams when he was the senior Instructor at the Institute of Aikido in the UK.
+Ray Gail and Colin's teacher, Ron Russell, had also been a student of Ken Williams when he was the senior Instructor at the Institute of Aikido in the UK.

 In 1986, Gerald started his own Streatham Ki Club, and also taught aikido for the Inner London Education Authority (ILEA).
 He was graded and awarded 3rd Dan by Ken Williams in 1993.